TeamCity Data Directory

 • <project name> — configuration settings specific to a particular project

-• project-config.xml — main project configuration, contains configurations of a project's Build Configurations
+• project-config.xml — main project configuration, contains configurations of a project's Build Configuration

 • plugin-settings.xml — auxiliary project settings, like custom project tabs content